 In a large large pot, heat olive oil over medium heat.
 Add onion, all peppers and 1 teaspoon sea salt.
 Sauté for 5-6 minutes, stirring occasionally.

-Add garlic, green chilies, oregano and chipotle powder.
+Add garlic, green chilies (if using), oregano and chipotle powder.
 Sauté for 2-3 minutes.

 When beans are super tender, transfer about 1 cup of stew to a blender or small container with the cilantro leaves.
 Blend in blender or with an immersion blender until cilantro is finely chopped.
 Add purée back into pot.
 Season with salt to taste.

 You could also just chop the cilantro and stir it into the finished stew, but blending gives the broth more of a stew consistency.

 Serve with salsa and any other toppings.